Vietnam.vn - Nền tảng quảng bá Việt Nam

 Nữ bệnh nhân hồi phục sau khi bị suy hô hấp nặng do dùng "nước vui" - Ảnh: THU HIẾN

 Recognizing this as a critical respiratory failure situation, the doctors immediately intubated the patient and put him on a ventilator.
-Fortunately, after 24 hours, the patient's health has stabilized and he is being monitored in the intensive care unit.
+Fortunately, after 24 hours, the patient's health stabilized and he is currently being monitored in the intensive care unit.

-These are particularly dangerous and life-threatening drugs.
+These are particularly dangerous and potentially life-threatening addictive substances.

-Hospitalized after using ecstasy
+Hospitalized after using ecstasy.

 Source